-- Log on to the CITI training website to complete the training.
-You will be able to create your own user name and password as this is not linked to your UMD ID.
+- 1. Go to Responsible Conduct of Research (RCR) | Division of Research (umd.edu) the link also provided in FAQs.
+Scroll down to CITI Training for RCR.
+Read the directions.
+Click on to the CITI Program, then click on Register (top right).
+View the getting started guide.
+Be sure that you select the institution (University of Maryland) when you register.
+There are two ways to take the training by registering you can create your own password that is not linked to your UMD ID rather than signing in with your university credentials.
 Be sure to select University of Maryland College Park as your institution when you register (otherwise the site will request payment) and select the track that is most appropriate for the research you are conducting.
 If you cannot complete the training in one sitting, you may save and finish at a later time (you can stop and start as many times as you need). - 2.
 After you complete the CITI training, be sure to print a copy of your certificate of completion (either electronic or printed copy) and give it to the ANSC Graduate Office.